IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/performance_evaluation.md

 ### M3-node: the border router

 I analyzed the power, voltage and current consumption of the **border router**.
-Below I report the results of the **M3-6** node of the Saclay frontend that I was testing in one of my experiments as my border router:
+Below I report the results of the **M3-6** node of the Saclay frontend that I was testing as my border router:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/border_router_power_consumption.png)